Two police officers honored for lifesaving effort

 POLAND

-Township trustees honored two police officers at a meeting Tuesday for saving someone’s life.
+Township trustees honored two police officers this week for saving someone’s life.

 Officials said township patrol officer Julie Henderson and village patrol officer Michael Koenig responded to a drug overdose Feb.
 18 and revived a 30-year-old.